Sonia-96/MyStudyNotes/Java&Web/Web.md

    - `FIN` bit:  if Fin is 1, this is the last message in a series
    - `RSV1` ~ `RSV3`: reservered bits for future use if the standard is updated
    - `opcode` bit: how to interprete the payload, `0x0` for continuation, `0x1` for text (which is always encoded in UTF-8), `0x2` for binary, `0x8` for close the connection
-     - opcode = `b0 & 0x0F`
+     - `byte opcode = b0 & 0x0F`

 2. Byte 1:

-   - `MASK`: tells whether the message is encoded
+   - `MASK`: tells whether the message is encoded.
+Messages from the client to the server must be encoded.
+However, messages from the server to the client should not be encoded.

-     - > Messages from the client must be masked, so your server must expect this to be 1.
-(In fact, [section 5.1 of the spec](https://datatracker.ietf.org/doc/html/rfc6455#section-5.1) says that your server must disconnect from a client if that client sends an unmasked message.)
-When sending a frame back to the client, do not mask it and do not set the mask bit.

      - `boolean masked = ( b1 & 0x80) != 0`;